Introduction to provisioned throughput in Azure Cosmos DB

 If you are planning for a very large ingestion workload that will require a big increase in provisioned throughput, keep in mind that the scaling operation has no SLA and, as mentioned in the previous paragraph, it can take a long time when the increase is large.
 You might want to plan ahead and start the scaling before the workload starts and use the below methods to check progress.

 You can programmatically check the scaling progress by reading the current provisioned throughput and using:

 You can use Azure Monitor metrics to view the history of provisioned throughput (RU/s) and storage on a resource.

 High storage / low throughput program

 As described in the Current provisioned throughput section above, the minimum throughput you can provision on a container or database depends on a number of factors.
 One of them is the amount of data currently stored, as Azure Cosmos DB enforces a minimum throughput of 10 RU/s per GB of storage.

-You currently need to have at least 1 container or shared-throughput database containing more than 1 TB of data in your account to be eligible.
 To join this program and assess your full eligibility, all you have to do is to fill this survey.
 The Azure Cosmos DB team will then follow up and proceed with your onboarding.

 Comparison of models